The Moors in Spain

 As well as the great cities of Al-Andalus, we experience the broad sweep of the fertile plains and rugged mountains which once formed a frontier between the armies of the Moors and Christians, dotted with the characteristic white hilltop villages of the region which still retain vestiges of their Moorish past.

-A pre-tour extension in Madrid with be available with this tour.
+A seven-night pre-tour extension in Madrid is available with this tour.

 tour highlights